NoahCardoza/CaptchaHarvester/README.md

 ## help

-If you need help or want to ask questions: checkout the harvesters dedicated [discord server](https://discord.gg/AAQrkhR).
+If you need help or want to ask questions: checkout the harvester's dedicated [discord server](https://discord.gg/AAQrkhR).

 ## setup